Papua New Guinea travel destination

 When is the best time to visit for cultural festivals?

-The peak festival season is between July and September.
-The Mount Hagen Show usually takes place in August, while the Goroka Show is held in September, coinciding with the dry season.
+The peak festival season occurs during the dry months of July, August, and September.
+The Mount Hagen Show usually takes place in August, while the Goroka Show is held in mid-September.

 Ready for Papua New Guinea?